NOYB: Google Advertising ID tracking (2021)

-On April 7, 2021, noyb filed a complaint in France charging that Android users were being tracked by Google without giving consent.
+On April 7, 2021, NOYB filed a complaint in France charging that Android users were being tracked by Google without giving consent.

-"Google’s software creates the AAID without the user’s knowledge or consent.
+"Google's software creates the AAID without the user's knowledge or consent.
 The identification number functions like a license plate that uniquely identifies the phone of a user and can be shared among companies.
-After its creation, Google and third parties (e.g. applications providers and advertisers) can access the AAID to track users’ behaviour, elaborate consumption preferences and provide personalised advertising.
-Such tracking is strictly regulated by the EU “Cookie Law” (Article 5(3) of the e-Privacy Directive) and requires the users’ informed and unambiguous consent."
+After its creation, Google and third parties (e.g. applications providers and advertisers) can access the AAID to track users' behaviour, elaborate consumption preferences and provide personalised advertising.
+Such tracking is strictly regulated by the EU "Cookie Law" (Article 5(3) of the e-Privacy Directive) and requires the users' informed and unambiguous consent."

 Facebook and DPC complaint (2021)

-NOYB has filed a complaint against the irish Data Protection Commissioner (DPC) in for corruption and possible bribery in 2021 under austrian law for an affair concerning Facebook.
+NOYB filed a complaint against the Irish Data Protection Commissioner (DPC) for corruption and possible bribery in 2021 under Austrian law for an affair concerning Facebook.

 Administrative fine for Grindr over illegal sharing of user data (2021)

-Together with the Norwegian Consumer Council, noyb filed three strategic complaints against the dating app Grindr and several adtech companies over illegal sharing of users’ data in January 2020.
+Together with the Norwegian Consumer Council, NOYB filed three strategic complaints against the dating app Grindr and several adtech companies over illegal sharing of users' data in January 2020.
 The data shared was GPS location, IP address, Advertising ID, age, gender and the fact that the user in question was on Grindr.
 Users could be identified through the data shared, and the recipients could potentially further share the data.
-These complaints are based on the report “Out of Control” by the Norwegian Consumer Council.
+These complaints are based on the report "Out of Control" by the Norwegian Consumer Council.